History of the Dadeville Public Library

 By 1965, plans for a new building to house the public library and Horseshoe Bend Regional Library were in place.
 With grants from the Library Services and Construction Act ($105,600.00), the Appalachian Regional Development Act ($22,400.00) and local funding ($32,000.00), the structure was completed in 1967 at a cost of $160,000.00.

 Mrs. Louise Oliver became librarian of the new facility early in 1968 and soon started the first “Friends of the Library”.
+The Friends organization is instrumental in providing guidance, as well as supplemental funds for purchases and programs which might otherwise impinge upon the library’s city budget.
 Later a children’s Summer Reading Program was established.
 Salaries were raised to a minimum wage of $2.65 an hour in 1978.

 Upon her retirement in 1985, the board appointed Mrs. Robin Foster as librarian until 1995.
 Then Mrs. Sharon Shaw served from 1995-1997.
 From 1997 until 2013, Mrs. Amy Guy Huff served as librarian.
 Mrs. Lois Reynolds served as the inter-library loan/ assistant librarian for 11 years.

 The library strives to achieve a well-rounded program, providing materials and services that enable community residents information for their personal and educational needs.
+In concert with the State Library System (A.P.L.S), our library is part of an organized effort to promote overall literacy.
 It still serves today as an activity as well as an educational center for all residents of the community.
 It operates now with 2,441 active patrons, an inventory of over 10,200 print volumes, 548 audio books, 1001 DVD movies and 10 public access computers with Internet and Wi-Fi accessibility.
 The library is open 6 days a week.

-The Dadeville Public Library continues to grow and prosper with the tremendous efforts and hard work of a dedicated Library Board, Friends of the Library, Civic Clubs of Dadeville, the City Council, grants from the State of Alabama and the many faithful patrons and citizens of the community.
+The Dadeville Public Library continues to grow and prosper with the tremendous efforts and hard work of a dedicated Staff, Library Board, Friends of the Library, Civic Clubs of Dadeville, the City Council, grants from the State of Alabama and the many faithful patrons, citizens and businesses of the community.